durul/wwdc2018/README.md

 ## Apple Developer Portal

 - Apple has announced API to talk to both Apple Developer portal and iTunes Connect.
 Apple has also combined Apple Developer Portal and iTunes Connect.
-- Transporter has been used for uploading apps to App Store.
+- ITMS Transporter has been used for uploading apps to App Store.
 Now, Transporter has been supported on Linux.
 - TestFlight Public Links
 - AppStore Connect REST API
   * Manage TestFlight, Profiles, Certificates, Apps, Devices
   * Use of JWT for authentication
   * Support for auth tokens for iTunes transporter
   * Error handling
+- You are able to create and manage certificates & provisioning profiles as you do with Fastlane match.

 ## Xcode 10